Deputies shot through restaurant window; sheriff blames hate

 The shooter was identified as a man from a small town just up the road from the restaurant, and his motive wasn't immediately known, but the sheriff blamed Thursday's killings on hatred toward law enforcement.

 "What do you expect happens when you demonize law enforcement to the extent it's been demonized?
-Every type of hate, every type of put-down you can think of," Gilchrist County Sheriff Bobby Schultz said at a news conference where he called the shooter a "coward."
+Every type of hate, every type of put-down you can think of," Gilchrist County Sheriff Bobby Schultz said at a news conference.

 "The only thing these men were guilty of is wanting to protect you and me.
 They just wanted to get something to eat, and they just wanted to do their job," he said.